SK-EID/smart-id-documentation/README.md

 * **Document number** - A unique number given to end user accounts in Smart-ID system, identifies a particular set of end user cryptographic key pairs with their certificates.
 * **Relying Party (RP)** - a provider of some kind of e-service (like an internet banking site or government agency website), or, technically, that same e-service.
 Relying Party authenticates users via Smart-ID service and requests digital certificates from them.
 * **Session** - Alternatively, "RP Request".
-A process initated by Relying Party, which contains a single certificate choice, authentication or signing operation.
+A process initiated by Relying Party, which contains a single certificate choice, authentication or signing operation.

 # 2. References